 Different environments affect gene expression in F. tularensis.

-As briefly mentioned in the discussion above, F. tularensis has a number of proteins which will react to changing environments.
+As mentioned above, F. tularensis has a number of proteins which will react to changing environments.
 This is a standard mechanism in bacteria, fulfilling the need to react precisely to changing environments.
 However, it is particularly notable in bacteria, such as a pathogen, which are expected to encounter different life states in reaction to the environment, such as virulent vs. avirulent.

 Host environment and in vitro simulation

 The host environment of F. tularensis, can be vastly different than that of its ecological reservoirs, such as nutrient-poor fresh or salt water.
 In order to study its pathogenicity, then, it is important to consider the media which F. tularensis is grown in.
 Notably, brain heart infusion (BHI) media simulates mglA levels to macrophage invasion levels, which is not seen in Mueller Hinton Broth (MHB), a common growth medium (Hazlett et al. 2008).
-There are a number of other minute factors of F. tularensis which are affected by the media they are grown in, however there are other factors which may affect these bacteria.
+There are a number of other factors of F. tularensis which are affected by the media they are grown in, however there are other factors which may affect these bacteria.
 For example, F. tularensis has been isolated from brackish water so NaCl concentrations may affect protein expression.
 Additionally, factors such as iron concentration, spermine concentration, pH, temperature, etc. are all environmental components which F. tularensis may react to upon leaving their ecological environments and entering a host system.
 All of these factors may change gene expression in various ways, however, a discussion of what is known about pH and F. tularensis will follow as a simplified example.

 pH